How to Monitor AWS API Changes That Break Your Infrastructure (2026)

 The EC2 Instance Metadata Service has two versions: IMDSv1 (simple GET) and IMDSv2 (requires PUT first to get a token).
 AWS has been pushing organizations toward IMDSv2 and some instance types now require it.
 Code written for IMDSv1 silently fails when running on an instance configured to require IMDSv2.

-URL: http://169.254.169.254/latest/meta-data/instance-type
+URL: https://your-api.example.com/internal/imds-probe

 Interval: Every 15 minutes

-Alert on: Response change or 401
+Alert on: Response change (e.g. IMDSv1 read starts returning 401)

 AWS Service Health and Status APIs